Frink Park

-Frink Park is a 17.2 acre (70,000 m²) park in the Leschi neighborhood of Seattle, Washington.
+Frink Park is a 17.2 acre (70,000 m2) park in the Leschi neighborhood of Seattle, Washington.
 It is a heavily wooded hillside and ravine through which flows Frink Creek.
 Most of the park is bounded by 31st Avenue S. in the west, 34th Avenue S. in the east, and the rights-of-way of S. Main Street in the north and S. King Street in the south.
 Lake Washington Boulevard S. and S. Frink Place are recreational drives within the park.

 Frink Park borders Leschi Park in its northwest corner.

+History

 The land for the park was donated to the city in 1906 by parks commissioner John M. Frink.
+The John Charles Olmsted firm designed and planned the park.
+The wooded hillsides are steep and can be hazardous.

 It was listed on the National Register of Historic Places in 2019.